 Delayed Diagnosis Of A Brain Injury

-The brain along with other components of the Central Nervous System controls all bodily activities.
-Any injury to the brain no matter how little it may seem initially, can be debilitating or fatal and as such must be handled expertly with all the attention it deserves.
+The brain along with other components of the Central Nervous System control all bodily activities.
+Any injury to the brain no matter how little it may seem initially, can be debilitating or fatal and as such must be handled expertly professionally.
 It is even more traumatizing for the patient if the condition is negligently handled or not diagnosed early enough thus worsening the medical condition which may need longer or more aggressive treatment from which the patient may not totally recover or may eventually lead to death.

 Head and brain injuries could come in form of concussion, cerebral palsy, brain aneurysm, meningitis, stroke, ruptured blood vessels leading to a blood clot (haematoma), heavy bleeding (haemorrhage), swelling of the brain or diffuse axonal injury.